-- 6.8 A student who has passed a course unit examination may not repeat that examination nor may he/she enter a course unit examination at any College of the University which is deemed to overlap a course-unit examination which he/she has already taken and passed. - 6.9 A student who at the first attempt fails to achieve a pass mark in one or more course units shall, at the second attempt be awarded a mark which shall be the mean of the actual mark achieved and the course unit pass mark. - 6.10 A student who through illness, or other cause deemed acceptable, is prevented from attending any course unit, may apply to the Chair of the Examination Board for deferred assessment under the following conditions: - (a) Assessment shall be by any of the examination methods listed above (see 6.1 (a) to (i)) and normally shall be in the same format as the original assessment - (b) Any such assessment shall take place at a time to be determined by the College. - 6.11 In cases where a student's performance may have been affected by illness or other acceptable cause the student may apply to the College Assessments Officer for such reasons to be taken into account by the Examination Board.
+- 6.8 A student who has passed a course unit examination may not repeat that examination nor may he/she enter a course unit examination at any College of the University which is deemed to overlap a course-unit examination which he/she has already taken and passed. - 6.9 A student who at the first attempt fails to achieve a pass mark in one or more course units shall, at the second attempt be awarded a mark capped at the pass mark for the module. - 6.10 A student who through illness, or other cause deemed acceptable, is prevented from attending any course unit, may apply to the Chair of the Examination Board for deferred assessment under the following conditions: - (a) Assessment shall be by any of the examination methods listed above (see 6.1 (a) to (i)) and normally shall be in the same format as the original assessment - (b) Any such assessment shall take place at a time to be determined by the College. - 6.11 In cases where a student's performance may have been affected by illness or other acceptable cause the student may apply to the College Assessments Officer for such reasons to be taken into account by the Examination Board.
 Such application must be made as soon as possible but not later than a period of six days after the assessment concerned and must be accompanied by a medical certificate or other evidence in cases other than illness. - 6.12 In respect of school practice and other school based work the following special Regulations shall apply and, where appropriate, replace the relevant provisions of the College Regulations governing student progress review and appeals.